Spin superfluidity and magnon BEC: Magnon superfluids in He-B

-The magnon superfluidity is very similar to superfluidity of the A$_1$ phase of $^3$He where only one spin component is superfluid \cite{VollhardtWolfle}: as a result the superfluid mass current is accompanied by the superfluid spin current.
+In translationally invariant systems, where the mass current coincides with density of linear momentum, Eq.(\ref{MassCurrent}) can be obtained directly from the definition of linear momentum density in spin systems:

-The spin current in magnon superfluids can be obtained directly from the definition of linear momentum density in spin systems:
+where we used the fact that $S-S_z$ and $\alpha$ are canonically conjugated variables.
+As in conventional superfluids, the superfluid density of the magnon liquid is determined by the magnon density $n$ and magnon mass $m_M$.

-Here we used the fact that $S-S_z$ and $\alpha$ are canonically conjugated variables.
-This superfluid mass current is accompanied by the superfluid current of spins transferred by the magnon condensate.
-It is determined by the spin to mass ratio for the magnon, and because the magnon mass is anisotropic, the spin current transferred by the coherent spin precession is anisotropic too:
+To avoid the confusion let us mention that in magnon BEC the superfluid density describes the coherent precession in magnetic subsystem and has nothing to do with the superfluid density of the underlying system -- the superfluid $^3$He.
+In magnon BEC the superfluid mass current \eqref{MassCurrent} carries magnons with mass $m_M$, while in atomic superfluids the superfluid mass current carries atoms.
+The mass current generated by precessing magnetization in magnon BEC is similar to electric current generated by precessing magnetization in ferromagnets \cite{Volovik1987}, which is now used in spintronics (see e.g. the recent review \cite{Brataas2012}).

-The anisotropy of the current in Eqs. (\ref{SpinCurrent1}-\ref{SpinCurrent2}) is an important modification of the conventional Bose condensation.
-This effect is absent in the atomic Bose condensates.
+It is important that the proper atomic analog of magnon BEC is actually the A$_1$ phase of $^3$He.
+Both systems are spin polarized: magnons have spin $-\hbar$ while in $^3$He-A$_1$ the atoms only with one spin polarization experience superfluidity \cite{VollhardtWolfle}.
+As a result, both the superfluid current of magnons in magnons BEC and superfluid current of atoms in $^3$He-A$_1$ are necessarily accompanied by the superfluid spin current.
+Since each magnon carries spin $-\hbar$, the magnon mass supercurrent is accompanied by the magnetization supercurrent -- the supercurrent of the $z$-component of spin: